01 of 11

 02 of 11

 Two of the largest casinos in North America aren't in Las Vegas or on the Gulf Coast.
 They're in Connecticut.
 Foxwoods Resort Casino in Mashantucket, Connecticut, and Mohegan Sun Casino in Uncasville, Connecticut, are enormous gaming and entertainment emporiums.
 You don't have to be a gambler to enjoy a visit to one or both.
-Connecticut's casinos are home to some of the state's finest restaurants, and they host many of the most popular concerts and sporting events.
-Add shopping, spas, comedy shows, nightclubs and even a nightclub beneath a planetarium dome, and you can enjoy a casino visit without setting foot on the gaming floor.Continue to 3 of 11 below.
+Connecticut's casinos are home to some of the state's finest restaurants, and they host many of the most popular concerts and sporting events including WNBA basketball games.
+Add shopping, spas, comedy shows and nightclubs including one beneath a planetarium dome, and you can enjoy a casino visit without setting foot on the gaming floor.Continue to 3 of 11 below.

 03 of 11

 Mystic Seaport in Mystic, Connecticut, is America's leading maritime museum, and it's really a fascinating place to spend a day: an attraction that alone is worth making the trip to Connecticut.
 Climb aboard historic ships, watch skilled craftsmen at work, explore a recreated 19th-century coastal village, see exhibits of art and artifacts, cruise along the Mystic River in a coal-fired boat and learn about how the sea has shaped America's history and economy.Continue to 4 of 11 below.